 Keyboards were one of the earliest computer-related inventions.
 The patent for the first typewriter keyboard that resembled today’s products in functionality, specifically the QWERTY key layout, dates to 1868.
 As usual, its creators didn’t come up with the design concept out of thin air.
 Instead, they drew inspiration from established products: punch cards, teleprinters, telegraphs, and typewriters.
 The patented design had 28 keys, used letters of the English alphabet, and looked like a row of piano keys.
-Since this peripheral device came a long way in over a century and a half, let’s analyze various types of a keyboard.
+Since this peripheral device has come a long way in over a century and a half, let’s analyze various types of a keyboard.

 1. QWERTY keyboard